ashawkey/kiuikit/docs/source/index.md

 # Kiuikit

-> NOTE: this doc is still under construction!
+> NOTE: this doc is still under construction, and cannot cover all code.
+> You are always encouraged to directly read the code!

 A toolkit for computer vision (especially 3D vision) tasks.